 11-27-1853 London, ENG - 10-17-1928 London, ENGBack to Artist IndexView Artists Paintings

-Frank Dicksee studied in the studio of his father, Thomas Francis Dicksee, who painted portraits and historical genre scenes; he then entered the Royal Academy Schools, London, where he was granted a studentship in 1871.
-He won a silver medal for drawing from the Antique in 1872 and a gold medal in 1875 for his painting Elijah confronting Ahab and Jezebel in Naboth's Vineyard, with which he made his début at the Royal Academy in 1876.
+Frank Dicksee was initially taught art by Thomas Francis Dicksee, his father being a painter of portraits and historical genre scenes.
+Later he entered the Royal Academy Schools in London, on a scholarship in 1871.
+He won a silver medal for a drawing in 1872 and a gold medal in 1875 for his oil painting Elijah Confronting Ahab and Jezebel in Naboth's Vineyard, which he made his debut with at the Royal Academy show in 1876.

-During the 1880s he was commissioned by Cassell & Co. to illustrate their editions of Longfellow's Evangeline, Shakespeare's Othello and Romeo and Juliet.
+During the 1880s he was commissioned by Cassell & Co. to illustrate their books of Longfellow's Evangeline, Shakespeare's Othello and Romeo and Juliet.

-In 1893, Frank Dicksee painted The Funeral of a Viking, a picture Victorian art critics have given positive and negative comments: positive, for its perfection as a jewel, and negative for its spectacular and somewhat theatrical staging.
+In 1893, Frank Dicksee painted The Funeral of a Viking, a picture Victorian art critics have given both positive and negative remarks, positive, for its perfection, and negative for its spectacular and somewhat theatrical staging.

-Dicksee's paintings are executed with textural fluidity and rich orchestrations of color.
-They reveal a curious blend of influences, in particular the classicism of Frederic Leighton and the abstracted idealism of G. F. Watts.
-His predilection for the decorative aspects of painting grew out of his studies with Henry Holiday, a designer of stained glass.
-He passionately championed the Victorian ideals of High Art and publicly condemned the artistic trends that emerged towards the end of his life.
-His work covers a wide range of subject-matter and genres, including biblical and allegorical paintings; among those derived from literary sources are Chivalry.
+Dicksee's paintings are executed with textural smoothness and rich organizations of color.
+They reveal an inquisitive mix of influences, the classicism of Frederic Leighton and the abstracted idealism of G. F. Watts.
+His preference for enriching parts of painting grew out of his studies with Henry Holiday, a designer of stained glass.
+He championed the Victorian Classicism standards of High Art and condemned the artistic trends that rose towards the end of his life.
+His work covers a wide range of subject matter and genres, including scriptural and allegorical paintings.
 He also painted society portraits and social dramas.